Estimated CTR

 Example:

-Let’s say a search term gets 1,000 searches per month and a competitor’s advert appears on the term 60% of the time, so they generate 600 impressions.
-They always appear in position 2 with a CTR estimated at 5% which equates to 30 clicks per month.
+Let’s say a search term gets 1,000 searches per month, and a competitor’s ad appears 60% of the time, generating 600 impressions.
+If they always appear in position 2 with a 5% click-through rate (CTR), that results in 30 clicks per month.

-The following week the competitor is seen 80% of the time fluctuating (70:30) between position 2 and position 3.
-The model has re-estimated the CTR for position 2 to 6% and for position 3 estimated 3.5%.
+The next week, the competitor’s ad is seen 80% of the time, fluctuating between position 2 (70%) and position 3 (30%).
+The CTR is now estimated at 6% for position 2 and 3.5% for position 3.

 Share of Clicks